makai77/pyconnamibia2024/README.md

 ```

 ### Pip
 To use Pip, create a new virtual environment and then install all packages hosted in `requirements.txt`.
-Run `migrate` to configure the initial database. and `createsuperuser` to create a new superuser account for accessing the admin.
-Execute the `runserver` commandt o start up the local server.
+Run `migrate` to configure the initial database, and `createsuperuser` to create a new superuser account for accessing the admin.
+Execute the `runserver` command to start up the local server.

 ```
 (.venv) $ pip install -r requirements.txt